 - The air system pressure is between 105 and 125 psi (724 and 862 kPa) and the suspension is at full height.
-The air system requires a working pressure of 105 to 120 psi (724 to 827 kPa). - The no gen indicator is off when the engine is operating. - Transmission Shift Selector neutral [N] indicator remains illuminated. - Parking brake and stop light indicator remain illuminated as long as the parking brake is applied. - Daytime running lights operation. - Door controller operation. - The Door Master switch, when placed in the OFF position, disables the exit door and inhibits the brake interlocks. - Aisle lights operation. - Return the Door Master switch to the ON position. - Wiper and washer controls operation. - Defroster/heater control (on dash) operation.
+The air system requires a working pressure of 105 to 120 psi (724 to 827 kPa). - The no gen indicator is off when the engine is operating. - Transmission Shift Selector neutral [N] indicator remains illuminated. - Parking brake and stop light indicator remain illuminated as long as the parking brake is applied. - Daytime running lights operation. - Front, side and rear destination/route sign lights. - Door controller operation. - The Door Master switch, when placed in the OFF position, disables the exit door and inhibits the brake interlocks. - Aisle lights operation. - Return the Door Master switch to the ON position. - Wiper and washer controls operation. - Defroster/heater control (on dash) operation.